Rafah Camp

 According to the UNRWA, the camp has a population of 99,000 inhabitants, This figure includes (in contrast to PCBS census data) Tall as-Sultan.
-The Palestinian Central Bureau of Statistics 2006 mid-year estimate for Rafah Camp alone is 59,983, for Tall as-Sultan 24,418.
+The Palestinian Central Bureau of Statistics 2017 census listed 36,550 residents in the camp.
 The camp is the second largest refugee camp in Palestine.
 There are 31 schools (20 primary, 11 secondary) run by the UNRWA.